kbilsted/StatePrinter/README.md

 ## License
 Stateprinter is under the Apache License 2.0, meaning that you can freely use this in other open source or commercial products.
 If you use it for commercial products please have the courtesy to leave me an email with a 'thank you'.

+**THIS PROJECT IS BEING SUPERSEDED BY *ReassureTest*!
+GO TO https://github.com/kbilsted/ReassureTest.Net**